CueNotch vs Moody vs Notchie: Which Notch Teleprompter Is Best?

 The One Thing Only CueNotch Has: A Free Tier That Works Forever

 Neither Moody nor Notchie offer anything like this.
 Once you install them, you either pay or you can't use them.
-CueNotch is the only paid notch teleprompter that lets you keep using it for free, indefinitely.
+CueNotch is the one in this comparison that lets you keep using a free tier indefinitely.

 The Verdict